 How to prevent athlete’s foot

 - Wear sandals in public pools, showers and locker rooms.

 - Avoid walking barefoot in these areas.

-- Wear well ventilated shoes or sandals to allow the feet air.
+- Wear well-ventilated shoes or sandals to allow your feet to air.

-- Wash feet daily with soap and water, dry thoroughly (especially between toes).
+- Wash feet daily with soap and water, then dry thoroughly (especially between toes).